-The emergence and embrace of HTTP/2 over recent years has given us a new set of tools to optimise the delivery for our web pages.
-One notable addition was server push — the ability to proactively send assets to a browser without waiting for them to be requested.
+The emergence and embrace of HTTP/2 in recent years has given us a new set of tools to optimize the delivery of our web pages.
+One notable addition was server push—the ability to proactively send assets to a browser without waiting for them to be requested.

-Using new research and real-world examples, this talk will take a deep dive into HTTP/2 server push, exploring the current and future best practices for loading assets in the browser.
-This will ultimately allow us to make better decisions when loading our web pages, and lead to faster, more resilient experiences for our users.
+Using new research and real-world examples, Patrick Hamann leads a deep dive into server push, exploring current and future best practices for loading assets in the browser.
+This will ultimately allow us to make better decisions when loading our web pages and lead to faster, more resilient experiences for our users.

-Patrick is a Web Performance Engineer at Fastly where — among other things — he is helping to build a faster web for all.
-Prior to Fastly, he helped architect some of the world’s largest media websites including The Guardian and the Financial Times.
-When not speaking or ranting about performance, he enjoys spending his spare time discovering new food and craft beer.
+Patrick Hamann is a web performance engineer at Fastly, where, among other things, he is helping to build a faster web for all.
+Previously, he helped architect some of the world’s largest media websites, including the Guardian and the Financial Times.
+When not speaking or ranting about performance, he enjoys spending his time discovering new food and craft beer.